 Sedgwick County is home to more than 12,500 business establishments.
 Between 2006 and 2011, employer establishments in Sedgwick County increased annually by 1.1 percent, which was higher than the average annual percentage change in Shawnee County, Kansas (0.6 percent), but lower than Johnson County, Kansas (2.1 percent).
-Also, the percentage change in the State of Kansas' employer establishments between 2006 and 2011 was 0.9 percent, with a decrease of 4.0 percent from 2011 to 2012 and a decrease of 0.6 percent from 2012 to 2013.
-The number of employer establishments in Sedgwick County increased by 0.9 percent in 2016 to a total of 12,683.
+Also, the percentage change in the State of Kansas' employer establishments between 2006 and 2011 was 0.9 percent, with a decrease of 4.0 percent from 2011 to 2012 and a decrease of 0.6 percent from 2012 to 2013.6 The number of employer establishments in Sedgwick County decreased by 1.0 percent in 2017 to a total of 12,561.

-&lt;sup>5 Center for Economic Development and Business Research at Wichita State University, Retail Trade Annual Employment and Wages
+5 Center for Economic Development and Business Research at Wichita State University, Retail Trade Annual Employment and Wages

-&lt;sup>6 U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages
+$^{^6}$ U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages